 It is important to consider the influence that the Placemaking Plan DPD can have on the issues, specifically through the identification of appropriate development sites, and the inclusion of development management policies to ensure a conservation of the significance of the historic environment (including designated and non-designated heritage assets), and provide opportunities to enhance heritage assets at risk.
-The Placemaking Plan DPD can influence heritage, archaeology and landscape in the following way:
+The Placemaking Plan DPD can influence heritage, archaeology and landscape in the following way:'

-- Reduce impacts on the fabric and setting of designated and undesignated archaeological sites, monuments, structures and buildings, registered Historic Parks and gardens, registered battlefields, listed buildings and conservation areas or their settings. - Reduce impacts on the quality, character and local distinctiveness of the landscape and townscape, and the features within it.
+- Reduce impacts on the fabric and setting of designated and undesignated archaeological sites, monuments, structures and buildings, registered Historic Parks and gardens, registered battlefields, listed buildings and conservation areas or their settings. - Avoid harmful impacts on protected landscapes (Cotswolds and Mendip Hills AONBs) by employing the avoidance-mitigate-compensate hierarchy - Reduce impacts on the quality, character and local distinctiveness of the landscape and townscape, and the features within it.

-• Encourage design that ensures new development fits with the surrounding landscape, townscape and heritage.
+Encourage design that ensures new development fits with the surrounding landscape, townscape and heritage.